 RED-MAP Guide to talking with care home residents about care planning (19/5/20)

 RED-MAP Guide to talking with family/friends of care home residents about care planning (19/5/20)

 Key Steps for Care Planning in Care Homes(Jan 2021) UPDATED

 Talking with people by phone (general tips & advice – poster 28/4/20)

 Telling relatives by phone about death of a patient from COVID-19.
 (Oxford University)

-Healthcare Improvement Scotland (ihub) (ACP for COVID-19)
+Healthcare Improvement Scotland (ihub) (Anticipatory Care Planning for COVID-19)